RexDavid06/authentication_system/README.md

 And all the templates i used, were gotten from bootstrapmadeit.

 And i spoke about an error that i had.
-I just found the bug and this is the fixed version of the website. the  mistake was thatwhen i defined the signup function i was suppose to redirect it to the login page, but i rendered it..
+I just found the bug and this is the fixed version of the website. the  mistake was that when i defined the signup function i was suppose to redirect it to the login page, but i rendered it..